 These discussion models are not final options; they are primarily a mechanism to stimulate debate and surface potential barriers, concerns and opportunities.

-Engagement and consultation of the assessment models for the standard will form the next phase of the standard development process.
+Engagement and consultation of the assessment models for the Standard will form the next phase of the Standard's development process.